 By the early 2000s, the Loan Closet was serving 1,100 patrons annually and the need for full time staff was apparent; VNA Health worked with the County of Santa Barbara to hire a second staff person.
 By 2016, the Loan Closet was loaning medical equipment to more than 4,000 people annually and the staffing and volunteers again increased to meet the need.

-In 2017, the Loan Closet moved to its current location, bringing all VNA Health services onto the same Olive Court campus.
+In 2017, the Loan Closet moved to its current location, bringing all VNA Health services onto the same Olive Court campus in downtown Santa Barbara.
 The new building offered a cleaning room with hot water and a wash rack where employees and volunteers could clean and sanitize equipment at a level aligned with the policies of a Licensed Durable Medical Equipment distributor.
 While the Loan Closet is not legally required to sanitize at that level because it is a free community resource, VNA Health made it a priority to do so.
 Advancements in technology have also helped the Loan Closet offer improved customer service.
 Clients can fill out the Equipment Loan Form online before coming into the office, allowing staff to serve more patrons and access data efficiently during equipment return.

 Help Us Continue to Serve the Community